jackitchai/Front-End/README.md

 # HealJAI Application

-This Web application developed by our team during the SCB10X LLM (Model) Typhoon Hackathon.
-HealJAI leverages advanced language models to provide personalized emotional support and companionship through 3D animated chatbots.
+Developed by our team (5Idiots) during the SCB10X LLM (Model) Typhoon Hackathon.

 ## Table of Contents